“Vulnerability is about showing up and being seen. It's tough to do that when we're terrified about what people might see or think.” — Brené Brown

 You Might Also Like

-Tony is a leading health and self-empowerment speaker, author, speaker and coach.
-His understanding and integration of mind and body bridges the gap between health, self-empowerment and human behaviour.
-Tony writes for a number of leading health and personal growth websites to include: LinkedIn [...]
+Tony is a leading health and self-empowerment author and speaker.
+His understanding of mind and body bridges the gap between health, self-empowerment and human behaviour.
+Tony writes for a number of leading health and personal growth websites to include: LinkedIn Pulse, SelfGrowth.com, [...]